Robbie Robertson (album)

 Robbie Robertson is the solo debut album by Canadian rock musician Robbie Robertson, released in 1987.
 Though Robertson had been a professional musician since the late 1950s, notably a founder of and primary songwriter for The Band, this was his first solo album.
 Robbie Robertson won the Juno Award for "Album of the Year", and producers Daniel Lanois and Robertson won the "Producer of the Year" Juno award, both in 1989; there were no Juno Awards in 1988.

 The album includes contributions from Rick Danko and Garth Hudson of The Band, as well as U2 and Peter Gabriel, both of whom had worked with Lanois.
-U2 was recording The Joshua Tree concurrent to the early stages of this album, and Gabriel had recorded So the previous year.
+U2 were recording The Joshua Tree concurrent to the early stages of this album, and Gabriel had recorded So the previous year.
 U2's contributions are heard in the song "Sweet Fire of Love", a duet of sorts between Robertson and U2 lead singer Bono, and in "Testimony" again featuring backing by U2.
 Gabriel's contributions are heard on the song "Fallen Angel", which was dedicated to Richard Manuel, Robertson's former bandmate in The Band, and "Broken Arrow", which reverberates with Gabriel's signature Yamaha CP-80 electric piano.
 In addition, Tony Levin and Manu Katché, who were recording with Gabriel, are featured prominently on this record.

 In 2005 the album was reissued together with its follow-up, Storyville, as a two-CD set, in an expanded edition, each with two bonus tracks.

-Production
+Background

 After a lengthy sabbatical, Robertson announced via a 1983 article in Billboard magazine that he was returning and available to work on projects.
 Film producer Art Linson encouraged Robertson to focus on creating a solo record when the two vacationed together in Rome that same year.
 Robertson then began conceptualizing the idea, starting with creating a setting called "The Shadowland" where the songs in the album would take place.
 Robertson imagined The Shadowland to be a mythical place "that moves around according to [the] clouds that cover [it]", and imagined himself to be a wanderer who would narrate the events that would take place in this mythical locale.

 Robertson was signed to EMI Records by then head of A&R and longtime The Band fan Gary Gersh.
 Preliminary discussions and preproduction for Robertson's first solo album began in autumn 1984.
 Gersh then moved to Geffen Records, and convinced the label to buy out Robertson's contract with EMI.

-The first producer Robertson considered for production of the album was fellow Canadian Daniel Lanois.
+Robertson spent $50,000 on pre-production work traveling across Europe to vet potential producers.
+The first producer Robertson considered to produce the album was fellow Canadian Daniel Lanois.
 After meeting up with several more potential producers, Robertson decided to work with Lanois because of their shared interest in experimentation.
 After Lanois finished a stage of the production work with U2 on what would become their album The Joshua Tree, Robertson let Lanois know that he was ready to begin work on the album.
 The two began production and recording in July 1986.